Prong4107/scalpel/README.md

 -   **Python Library**: Scalpel provides a Python library that is easier to use than Burp's Java API.

--   **Hex Editor**: Scalpel can create better hex editors than the native Burp one.
+-   **Hex Editor**: Scalpel can create better hex editors than the native one.

 ## Requirements